Abu Dhabi royals involved in RBS talks - sources

 "The talks have been going on for six months, and nothing is likely to materialise for the next few months," the source said, adding that Abu Dhabi could end up with a stake of more than a third, though it has not decided which of its entities would hold the stake.

-Staveley played a prominent role in Abu Dhabi royal Sheikh Mansour bin Zayed al-Nahayan's 2008 investment in another British bank, Barclays (BARC.L).
+Staveley played a prominent role in Abu Dhabi royal Sheikh Mansour bin Zayed al-Nahayan's 2008 investment in another British bank, Barclays.

-The Financial Times reported on Wednesday that Abu Dhabi investors had discussed a 10 billion pound investment in RBS (RBS.L).
+The Financial Times reported on Wednesday that Abu Dhabi investors had discussed a 10 billion pound ($16 billion) investment in RBS.

 A senior banker told Reuters on Tuesday that the oil-rich emirate's sovereign wealth funds were not involved in talks at this stage.